Treaty of Troyes: Background

-The French king Charles VI suffered bouts of insanity through much of his reign.
-Henry V had invaded France in 1415 and delivered a crushing defeat to the French at Agincourt.
+Charles VI, King of France, began his reign by suppressing revolts personally, was in good mental shape and even declared full control of France himself unopposed by his uncles.
+But in 1392, on a military expedition through the forests of Le Mans, he went insane and attacked his own men.
+He would suffer from mental illness for the rest of his life.
+Henry V, King of England, had invaded France in 1415 and delivered a crushing defeat to the French at Agincourt.
 In 1418, John the Fearless, Duke of Burgundy, whose political and economic interests favoured an agreement with the English, occupied Paris.
 One year later he was murdered by his Armagnac opponents during what he thought was a diplomatic meeting with the Dauphin Charles on the bridge at Montereau.
 His son Philip the Good formed an alliance with the English and negotiated the treaty with the English King.

 Isabeau of Bavaria, Charles VI's wife, whose participation in the negotiations was merely formal, agreed to the treaty disinheriting her son, hoping that if the dynasties were joined through Henry V the war could be ended and leave France in the hands of a vigorous and able king.

 There had been earlier rumours that the Queen had had an affair with her brother-in-law Louis, Duke of Orléans.
 These rumours were gladly taken up by Louis's main rival, John the Fearless, who had had the Duke of Orléans assassinated in 1407.
 The Burgundians promoted the rumour that Charles was a bastard.
 However, such a statement could not possibly be registered in a treaty without offending the honour of the King of France.
 Thus, the disinheritance of the dauphin, with respect to the French throne, was based on his crimes énormes (capital offences) as he was accused of having ordered the assassination of John the Fearless.